Even though some holistic healing modalities pre-existed centuries before the medical system ever did.

 Symptoms are only the tip of the iceberg.
 They don’t always indicate what’s happening under the surface.
 So, being heavily focused on ‘this symptom needs this modality’ before you’ve even trialed it on your body is likely going to lead to disappointment after disappointment.

-Better to view it all as another part of the journey or self-discovery.
+Better to view it all as another part of the journey towards vitality or a self-discovery experience.

 2. Can you guarantee I’ll get better in XX sessions?